stamparm/maltrail/sensor/docs/REPORT.md

    from the field, not caught by a test. `sensor.py:init()` starts an `update_timer()` that refreshes the trails file before the first load and every `UPDATE_PERIOD`; the sensor only ever *read* it.
-On the maintainer's host the file was four weeks old, so `511mon.kozow.com` — added to `trails/static/malware/asyncrat.txt` two weeks after that snapshot — was detected only through its dynamic-DNS parent (`(511mon).kozow.com "dynamic domain (suspicious)"` instead of `511mon.kozow.com "asyncrat (malware)"`).
+On the maintainer's host the file was four weeks old, so `511mon.kozow.com` — added to `malware/asyncrat.txt` in the trails repository two weeks after that snapshot — was detected only through its dynamic-DNS parent (`(511mon).kozow.com "dynamic domain (suspicious)"` instead of `511mon.kozow.com "asyncrat (malware)"`).
 It had been *documented* as an acceptable limitation, which was the real mistake: a sensor silently running on stale trails looks perfectly healthy.